Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Data Types.md

 ## Tuples

-- A tuple is a way to group a number of values ta
+- A tuple is a way to group a number of values that can vary in types and sizes into one compound type.

+- [[Tuples]] have a fixed length.